 Rigby brought up another interesting point when he spoke about racism.
 He observed that xenophobia, an irrational dislike or fear of people from other countries, was something that he encountered.
 It was also assumed that he was there to “steal jobs” and that he was stupid.

-All in all, Rigby says that there are three main ways in which this journey has changed him for the better.
-One of these ways includes looking at the bigger picture in life.
+All in all, Rigby says that there was main ways in which this journey has changed him for the better.
+This included looking at the bigger picture in life.
 Rigby mentions that he was not afraid to die because he did not value his life.
 As he encountered more and more near-death experiences, his perspective changed.
 Now, he says he is not afraid to die because he knows that he has a purpose and that he is part of a bigger picture.
 This was something that he really reflected on after being stuck in a conflict zone in Mozambique and almost being shot.
 Not only was he in danger in the conflict zones, but he also learned about the elephants and people who were casualties of the gunfire.